alphaKAI/apicaller/readme.md

 #Console Twitter API Caller

 #What's this
-A minimal tool in D related with Twitter API.
+A minimal tool in D which dealing with Twitter API.
-You can call Twitter API way on your console.
+You can call Twitter API on your console.

 #Requirements